-The Bible and modern science appear to give christians two different versions of the world’s origins – did God create the world in 6 days, or has it taken almost 14 million years for the universe to get to where it is today, and about 4 billion years for life to evolve on earth?
+The Bible and modern science appear to give christians two different versions of the world’s origins – did God create the world in 6 days, or has it taken almost 14 billion years for the universe to get to where it is today, and about 4 billion years for life to evolve on earth?

 Or can we find a way to accept both accounts?

 Is Genesis history and science?